-Computational Genomics: Studying non-coding regulatory RNAs) as potential drug target using computational and structural bioinformatics approaches.
+To study riboswitches (non-coding regulatory RNAs) as potential drug target using computational and structural bioinformatics approaches.
 The ongoing research include identification, distribution, modeling of structures and manipulation of riboswitches in some prokaryotic genomes, so that they can be identified and established as potential drug targets thus playing a pivotal role in therapeutic applications.
-Further we intend to find the insights of folding mechanisms of riboswitches via molecular dynamics simulations and variants uncovering (due to mutations).
+Further, we intend to find the insights into the conformational changes and binding mechanism of riboswitch via molecular dynamics simulations and inhibitor finding for the specific riboswitch.

-Evolutionary Bioinformatics: Wolbachia is a genus of Gram-negative bacteria which infects arthropod species.
-We intend to study the evolution of genes in wolbachia by computational phylogenetics approach.
+Wolbachia is a genus of gram-negative bacteria which infects arthropod species.
+We intend to study the evolution of genes in Wolbachia by computational phylogenetics approach.
 The study will help to understand the compatibility of different species of Wolbachia with their host.
-Reconstructing Gene Tree Phylogeny and Super-matrix phylogeny will suggest their current existence and will help to understand the participation of those genes during speciation according to their host.
+Reconstructing gene and species phylogenies will suggest their current existence and will help to understand the participation of those genes during speciation according to their host.
 We also try to identify horizontal gene transfer(HGT)/recombination events in Wolbachia using various computational methods.